Adapted for the Internet from:

 to catch these waves when Quantum Mechanics has as one of its principles that photons, gravitons, and

-attempt to touch a gravity wave it instantly morphs into a particle.
-So assuming that the mathematicians are
+center attempt to touch a gravity wave it instantly morphs into a particle.
+So assuming that the

 A well is clearly amenable to illustration and this is the reason GR was heralded as a ‘physical interpretation’,